Next-Gen Instruments & Tools Driving EV Research 2025

 To make your Hotel Reservations Online Please Click the Link Below.

-Type in your dates of arrival and departure and see the conference pricing (which is available from 4-June-2025 to 6-June-2025).
+Type in your dates of arrival and departure and see the conference pricing (which is available until August 31, 2025).

 If you like to book extra nights please e-mail Jeff Fan.

-The block cut-off date is 22-May-2025, so please book your hotel prior to this date to lock-in the discounted conference rate.
+The block cut-off date is 31-August-2025, so please book your hotel prior to this date to lock-in the discounted conference rate.

 For any hotel reservation-related issues, or if you need any help with hotel bookings, please contact: